bert-github/SSE-Server/README.md

    page/q1 = go
    color/q2 = end
    page/q2 = end

+(Except that, unlike with the URL query above, clients subscribed to both the ‘color’ and ‘page’ channels will get the messages twice.)

 White space at the start and end, and around the ‘=’, will be ignored.